 Statutory Sick Pay is a system covering employees who are absent from work through illness.
 It helps workers who do not have specified contractual payments.

 Most contracts of employment include terms for procedures during sickness absenteeism.
 Still, long-term illness may give your boss grounds to terminate your employment.

 The 'right for time off to care for dependents' is a ruling which allows qualifying employees to take compassionate leave of absence.
 Compassionate leave provides an individual with absent time from work.
 It grants work absence to care for the sudden illness (or death) of a dependent family member who lives with them.

-Note: Compassionate leave absence is not applicable for non-emergencies or general bereavement.
+Note: Compassionate leave of absence is not applicable for non-emergencies or general death and bereavement.